-Any duly authorized representatives of the Union designated in writing, after reporting to the office of the Department Head, shall be admitted to the premises for the purpose of assisting in the adjustment of grievances and for investigation of complaints that the contract is being breached.
+Any duly authorized Union representatives designated in writing, after reporting to the office of the Department Head, shall be admitted to the premises for the purpose of assisting in the adjustment of grievances and for investigation of complaints that the contract is being breached.
 Upon request, the Union representative shall state the purpose of his/her visit, specifying the particulars of the items the Union desires to discuss.
 Except in any emergency, it will be necessary to schedule an appointment.
 Such visits shall not be permitted to interfere with, hamper or obstruct normal operations.
-The Electric Utility shall not be liable for any time lost by employees during such visits unless the visit involves Utility and Union matters.
+The City shall not be liable for any time lost by employees during such visits unless the visit involves City and Union matters.